 Video: Mike Bossy had record nine straight 50-goal seasons

 1972: Bobby Orr supplies the offense for the Bruins in a 3-2 victory against the New York Rangers in Game 4 of the Stanley Cup Final at Madison Square Garden.
-Orr scores two goals in the first period and sets up Don Marcotte's shorthanded goal late in the second.
-The three-point game gives Orr 22 points, breaking his single-season NHL record for defensemen of 20 set in 1970.
+Orr scores two goals in the first period and sets up a shorthanded goal by Don Marcotte late in the second.
+The three-point game gives Orr 22 points, breaking his own single-season NHL record for defensemen of 20 in 1970.

 1985: The Edmonton Oilers stay unbeaten in the 1985 playoffs and set a postseason record when they defeat the Chicago Blackhawks 7-3 in Game 2 of the Campbell Conference Final at Northlands Coliseum.
 The victory is the 12th straight for Edmonton, at the time the longest winning streak in Stanley Cup Playoff history.
 Jari Kurri scores three times for the Oilers, with two coming during their four-goal third period.

 1993: Wayne Gretzky makes history twice in the Los Angeles Kings' 7-4 victory against the Vancouver Canucks in Game 3 of the Smythe Division Final.
 Gretzky scores twice in the third period to become the first NHL player with 100 goals in the Stanley Cup Playoffs.
 His unassisted goal early in the period gives Los Angeles a 5-2 lead and proves to be the game-winner.
-It's his 19th game-winning goal in the playoffs, moving him past the previous record-holder, Maurice Richard of the Montreal Canadiens.
+It's his 19th game-winning goal in the playoffs, moving him past the previous record-holder, Maurice Richard.

 2000: Andy Delmore becomes the first rookie defenseman to score three goals in a playoff game.
 His hat trick helps the Philadelphia Flyers to a 6-3 victory against the visiting Pittsburgh Penguins in Game 5 of the Eastern Conference Semifinals.
 Delmore scores once in each period.
 His five goals in the series are the most by a rookie defenseman; he scores only one more playoff goal in his NHL career.